WHO WE ARE

 With youth soccer starting to grow exponentially, George Donnelly and Enzo Magnozzi founded the Southern New York Youth Soccer Association in 1972 and Tony Perez became the first President.

 In 1974, the West-Put Youth Soccer League, serving Westchester and Putnam Counties, was created and joined Southern New York.
-Now known as the East Hudson Youth Soccer League (EHYSL), it continues to serve soccer clubs in Westchester and Putnam but now also has clubs in Dutchess, Orange, Ulster and Sullivan counties plus Pennsylvania.
-Currently, it has 386 registered teams––243 boys squads and 143 girls teams.
+Now known as the Hudson Valley Youth Soccer League (HVYSL), it continues to serve soccer clubs in Westchester and Putnam but now also has clubs in Dutchess, Orange, Ulster, and Sullivan counties plus Pennsylvania.
+Currently, it has 386 registered teams–243 boys squads and 143 girls teams.

 Steve LaRosa became President of the Southern New York youth in 1976.

-1978 was a very important year as Ivor Foster was elected President, the Capital District Youth Soccer League (CDYSL), Staten Island Youth Soccer League (SIYSL) and our Children With Special Needs Program kicked off.
+1978 was a very important year.
+Ivor Foster was elected President, the Capital District Youth Soccer League (CDYSL), Staten Island Youth Soccer League (SIYSL) and our Children With Special Needs Program kicked off.

-The CDYSL was founded in Colonie that year by Peter Clinton, Charles Guinn Cesare Maniccia, James Sinkins and others.
-Sal Davilo, Joe Licata and Sal Parello founded the SIYSL.
+The CDYSL was founded in Colonie that year by Peter Clinton, Charles Guinn, Cesar Maniccia, James Sinkins, and others.
+Sal Davila, Joe Licata, and Sal Parello founded the SIYSL.

-Two years later in 1980, the same year that Howard Rubinstein was elected President of Southern New York, Rocco Amoroso started the LIJSL Sportsmanship Program as he was concerned about a lack of discipline and respect on soccer fields.
-The program spread locally, then nationally and internationally.
+Two years later in 1980, the same year that Howard Rubenstein was elected President of Southern New York, Rocco Amoroso started the LIJSL Sportsmanship Program as he was concerned about a lack of discipline and respect on soccer fields.
+The program spread locally, then nationally, and internationally.

 In 1997, the Mid State New York Soccer League was formed and started playing in ENYYSA.
 Previously, its teams played in the New York West state association.
-Today, 50 boys teams, 45 girls squads and six coed teams play in Mid State, coming from a vast geographical region of Chenango, Delaware, Otsego, Herkimer, Oneida and Madison counties.
+Today teams play in Mid State, coming from a vast geographical region of Chenango, Delaware, Otsego, Herkimer, Oneida, and Madison counties.

-Also in 1997, Luis Montoya founded the Big Apple Youth Soccer League to serve the growing Latino community in New York City.
-62 boys teams and seven girls squads from Queens, Brooklyn and the Bronx currently play in the league.
+Also in 1997, Luis Montoya founded the Big Apple Youth Soccer League (BAYSL) to serve the growing Latino community in New York City.
+Teams from Queens, Brooklyn, and the Bronx currently play in the league.

-Two years later, the Metrokids Interregional Soccer League was founded, also to serve the growing Latino community in New York City.
-Today, 52 boys squads and five girls teams are part of this urban league.
+Two years later, the Metrokids Youth Soccer League (MYSL) was founded, also to serve the growing Latino community in New York City and serve as the foundation of this urban league.

-The Central New York State Soccer League was founded in 2001.
-Currently, 22 boys teams, 30 girls squads and six Coed Under-8 teams from Oneida, Madison and Herkimer counties play in the league.
+The Central New York State Soccer League (CNYSSL) was founded in 2001.
+Currently, teams from Oneida, Madison, and Herkimer counties play in the league.

 Masotto served as the ENYYSA President for more than two decades, from 1984 to 2006.
 Then Barry Salter served as President from 2006 to 2010 and he was succeeded by Richard Christiano, Eastern New York’s President today.

-Eastern New York alumni who have represented the United States in both the World Cup and the Olympics include Benny Feilhaber, Shannon MacMillan, Sara Whalen and Michael Windischmann.
-Alumni Edson Buddle and Tony Meola played for the US in the World Cup.
+Eastern New York alumni who have represented the United States in both the World Cup and the Olympics include Benny Feilhaber, Crystal Dunn, Shannon MacMillan, Sara Whalen, and Michael Windischmann.
+Alumni Edson Buddle, Allie Long, and Tony Meola played for the US in the World Cup.
 Others have been capped by the United States but never had the opportunity to display their talents in either the World Cup or Olympics.
 As people born in every country in the world now call New York State their home, some of our alumni are eligible to play for another country besides the US and have done exactly that.

-With over 100,000 youth soccer players–both boys and girls–and more than 25,000 volunteers, the non-profit Eastern New York Youth Soccer Association (ENYYSA) stretches from Montauk Point, Long Island to the Canadian border.
-Members are affiliated with 9 leagues throughout the association, which covers the entire state of New York east of Route 81.
-ENYYSA exists to promote and enhance the game of soccer for children and teenagers between the ages of 5 and 19 years old, and to encourage the healthy development of youth players, coaches, referees and administrators.
+With approximately 100,000 youth soccer players–both boys and girls–and more than 25,000 volunteers, the non-profit Eastern New York Youth Soccer Association (ENYYSA) stretches from Montauk Point, Long Island to the Canadian border.
+Members are affiliated with 10 leagues throughout the association, which covers the entire state of New York east of Route 81.
+ENYYSA exists to promote and enhance the game of soccer for children and teenagers between the ages of 5 and 19 years old, and to encourage the healthy development of youth players, coaches, referees, and administrators.

-All levels of soccer are offered–from intramural, travel team and premier players as well as Children With Special Needs.
+All levels of soccer are offered–from intramural, travel teams, and premier players as well as Children With Special Needs.
 No child who wants to play soccer is turned away.
-ENYYSA is a proud member of the United States Soccer Federation and United States Youth Soccer Association.
+ENYYSA is a proud member of the United States Soccer Federation and the United States Youth Soccer Association.